alloy-rs/eips/README.md

 # alloy-eips

-External repository for housing some Ethereum Improvement Proprosal (EIP) implementations for easier maintainence.
+External repository for housing some Ethereum Improvement Proprosal (EIP) implementations for easier maintenance.

 Contains constants, helpers, and basic data structures for consensus EIPs.